sanger-tol/tolqc/tolqc-api/README.md

 These can be added to, in POST/PATCH requests, by specifying key:value pairs that should be added in the resource-level meta (see JSON:API spec), in a field named "ext".

+## To add a new endpoint

+New endpoints can easily be created.

+### A default endpoint

+For a default endpoint, i.e. one that has all methods, all of which (except GET id/GET bulk) require auth, create:

+- A Model
+    - Add an ExtColumn (from .base) if you want optional extra fields
+- A schema, inheriting from BaseSchema with a meta class inheriting from BaseMeta
+    - or BaseExtSchema + BaseExtMeta if you want optional extra fields
+- A swagger, inheriting from BaseSwagger
+- A service, inheriting from BaseService
+- A list and detail resource (or just a choice of one), inheriting from BaseListResource and BaseDetailResource respectively

+Finally the entire api (from the resource file) should be added to the blueprint in route/api.py .

+(At the time of writing) Centre is the canonical example of a default endpoint - follow its structure.

+### A bespoke endpoint

+Bespoke endpoints do not need to (and probably shouldn't) inherit from the base classes.

 ## TODO